Computational-Plant-Science/pycyapi/README.md

 #### Tags

-To retrieve the metadata describing a particular fiile object or collection, use the `tags` command:
+To retrieve the metadata describing a particular file object or collection, use the `tags` command:

 ```shell script
 pycy tags <data object ID> -t <token>
 ```

+This will retrieve standard attributes by default.
+To retrieve iRODS attributes instead, use the `--irods (-i)` option.

 ## Development